 Physics and Astronomy Student's Association (PASA)

 The Physics & Astronomy Students' Association (PASA) is the official students' association for undergraduates in the Physics & Astronomy faculty.
-We host a variety of fun social events, including the Wave Function.
+We host a variety of fun social events, and some of our signature events are the Wave Function and the annual PhUnC conference.
 PASA also hosts the Physics Help Centre available to all students.

 Neuroscience Society (WUNS)